 What is worth seeing in and around Chennai

-South India, where the tapestry of culture, history, and natural beauty is woven with threads of tradition and modernity, invites travellers to immerse themselves in its rich heritage and breathtaking landscapes.
-From the temple towns that echo the chants of millennia to the tranquil hill stations shrouded in mist, this region offers a journey through time and nature.
+South India has a rich mix of history, culture, and natural beauty.
+It offers a warm welcome to travellers seeking to explore its heritage and landscapes.
+From ancient temple towns where traditions still thrive to quiet hill stations shrouded in mist, the region offers a journey through both time and nature.

 Chennai City

-Historically known as Madras, Chennai holds a pivotal place in the annals of colonial India, serving as the cradle of British power in the subcontinent.
-Founded in 1639 when the British East India Company secured a strip of land to build Fort St. George under Francis Day’s and Andrew Cogan’s stewardship, the city emerged as the first significant settlement and the beating heart of British ambitions in India.
-This imposing fortress, now housing the Tamil Nadu legislative assembly, became the nucleus around which the modern city of Chennai grew.
-As the administrative and military hub of the British in the South, Chennai played a crucial role in expanding British influence, serving as a gateway for trade, culture, and governance.
-Fort St. George is the largest historical fort in the world, and St. Mary’s church is the oldest Anglican church east of Suez.
+Through most of its history, known as Madras, Chennai was the first stronghold of the British in India and a key centre of their power in the south.
+In 1639, the East India Company obtained land to build Fort St. George under Francis Day and Andrew Cogan.
+Around this fort, which now houses the Tamil Nadu Legislative Assembly, the city of Chennai grew.
+It became the administrative and military base of the British in the region, shaping trade, culture, and governance.
+Fort St. George is considered the largest historical fort in the world, and St. Mary’s Church, within its walls, is the oldest Anglican church east of Suez.

 Architecture